outbe/outbe-l2-contracts/docs/adrs/0003-tribute-draft.md

 On submit:

-- cuHashes.length > 0 (EmptyArray)
+- consumptionUnitIds.length > 0 (EmptyArray)
-- Input contains no duplicate cuHashes (AlreadyExists)
+- Input contains no duplicate consumptionUnitIds (AlreadyExists)
-- Each cuHash has not been used previously in any TD (AlreadyExists)
+- Each consumptionUnitId has not been used previously in any TD (AlreadyExists)
 - First CU must exist (NotFound) and caller must equal first.owner (NotSameOwner)
 - For every subsequent CU:
     - CU exists (NotFound)